whataboutamir/distributeddvr/README.md

 # Distance Vector Routing

 Distance Vector Routing (DVR) protocols use a fully distributed algorithm that finds the shortest path by solving the <a href="https://en.wikipedia.org/wiki/Bellman%E2%80%93Ford_algorithm">Bellman-Ford algorithm</a> at each node.
-Here, we implement a distributed version of the Bellman-Ford algorithm and use it to calculate routing paths in a network.
+This is an implementation of a distributed version of the Bellman-Ford algorithm and it can be used to calculate routing paths in a network.

 In "pure" DVR protocols, the hop count determines the distance between nodes.
-But, some DVR protocols that operate at higher levels (like the border gateway protocol) make routing decisions based on business relationships (or weightings) in addition to a hop count.
+But, some DVR protocols that operate at higher levels (like BGP) make routing decisions based on business relationships (or weightings) in addition to a hop count.
 Our implementation considers weighted (including negative weights), directed links in our network topologies (represented in `Topology.py`).

 In this simulation, we can think of nodes (i.e., router; represented in `Node.py`) as individual autonomous systems (ASes) and the weights on the links as a reflection of the business relationship between ASes.